Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 - Load balance frontend and backend independently

 #### 🖥️ Enhanced Desktop Experience
+- **Lightning-fast startup** - Launches in as little as 0.3 seconds
+- **"Open with Stirling-PDF"** - Right-click PDFs to open directly in the app
+- **Set as default PDF viewer** - Make Stirling-PDF your system's default PDF application
-Native desktop applications powered by Tauri (replacing jcefmaven) for better performance and native OS integration.
+- **Native performance** - Powered by Tauri for true native OS integration

+#### ⚙️ In-App Settings Management
+- **Configure everything in the UI** - Admin users can change all settings through the Settings menu
+- **No config file editing** - Update configurations without touching `settings.yml` or restarting
+- **Visual interface** - See all options with descriptions and validation
+- **Immediate changes** - Settings apply right away

 ### What Stays the Same

-- **All existing features** - Every PDF tool from V1.5 is available in V2.0
+- **All existing features** - Every PDF tool from V1 is available in V2.0
 - **Backend API compatibility** - Existing integrations and scripts continue to work
 - **Configuration** - Same environment variables and settings.yml structure
 - **Docker deployment** - Same Docker images, same volume mounts (except customFiles)
 - **Security features** - SSO, user management, and permissions unchanged
+- **Pipeline automation** - Now called "Automate" in the frontend with improved UX (backend unchanged)
+- **Privacy commitment** - Your data stays yours, with full control over analytics and telemetry (see [Analytics and Telemetry](/Analytics-and-telemetry))

-### Migration from V1.5
+### Migration from V1

 For most users, upgrading to V2.0 is seamless:
 1. Pull the latest Docker image
 2. Restart your container
 3. That's it!

-**Note:** The V1.5 `customFiles/` template override system no longer works.
+**Note:** The V1 `customFiles/` template override system has been replaced with a new customization approach due to the UI framework change.
 See [UI Customisation](/Advanced%20Configuration/UI%20Customisation) for V2.0 customization options.

 Please feel free to request new features or report bugs through our [GitHub](https://github.com/Stirling-Tools/Stirling-PDF/issues) or [Discord](https://discord.gg/Cn8pWhQRxZ).